DevOps-With-Brian/linode-terraform-kubernetes/README.md

 The `rasa` dir is an example helm setup with a values file for deploying our Rasa chatbot onto the cluster and being able to talk to it over SSL.

 # Docs
-Docs are setup with [Sphinx ReadtheDocs](https://docs.readthedocs.io/en/latest/intro/getting-started-with-sphinx.html).
+Docs are setup with [Sphinx ReadtheDocs](https://docs.readthedocs.io/en/latest/intro/getting-started-with-sphinx.html) and pushed to https://linode-terraform-kubernetes.readthedocs.io/en/latest/.

 In order to build docs locally setup a new python virtualenv and install the requirements: